sfinnie/helloLSP/readme.md

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) provides a way to build editor services for a language that aren't tied to a specific editor or IDE.
 [VSCode](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide), [neovim](https://neovim.io/doc/user/lsp.html) and [emacs](https://www.emacswiki.org/emacs/LanguageServerProtocol), for example, all support the LSP at time of writing, meaning a single LSP implementation can be used in all 3 editors.
 Actually, that's not quite true.
 Whilst the server component of an LSP implementation can be used as-is, each editor has a different way of integrating the LSP server into the editor.
 This example focuses on vscode - so the client is vscode specific and written in typescript.
 The server is in python [^0].

-[^0]: why?
+[^0]: why Python?
 Because it illustrates using a different language for client and server, it's a popular language, and there are good libraries to support development and testing.
+The client has to be in javascript or typescript - that's a vscode constraint.

 ## Overview